CausalAILab/NeuralCausalModels/readme.md

 # Neural Causal Models

+This repository contains the code for the paper ["The Causal-Neural Connection: Expressiveness, Learnability, and Inference"](https://arxiv.org/abs/2107.00793) by Kevin Xia, Kai-Zhan Lee, Yoshua Bengio, and Elias Bareinboim.

+## Running the Code

 To run the identification experiments, navigate to the base directory of the repository and run

 `python -m src.experiment.experiment1 Experiment1 -G all -t 20 --n-epochs 3000 -r 4`